DoSomething/user-api/docs/README.md

 # Northstar

+Welcome!
 This is __Northstar__, the DoSomething.org user & identity service.
 It's our single "source of truth" for member information.
 Northstar is currently only available for use by registered DoSomething.org services.

 ## Authentication